huuvan023/SinglePageWithNoFramework/README.md

-## Simple single page with no framework in used
+## Simple single page with no framework is used

 ## Run project:
 Run: npm install